 Plans to improve Gaza’s water quality have been thwarted by the ongoing power crisis.
 Water projects are among the largest consumers of electricity.
 Without enough power to maintain existing water and sanitation systems, it is impossible to build new ones.

 Many homes in Gaza rely on electric pumps to push water to the top of the building.
 No electricity for them means no water.

 Power cuts have had a devastating effect on Gaza’s students.
 At home, they are forced to study by gas lamp or candlelight.
 This hinders their ability to concentrate and learn.
 Generators can power lights, but are loud and often lack enough fuel to power them.
 At school, blackouts mean food rots, latrines are left dirty, and there is no clean water for washing hands.

-One of the most vulnerable groups affected by the siege are those with chronic illnesses.
+One of the most vulnerable groups affected by the siege is those with chronic illnesses.
 In 2016, Israel approved fewer than 50 percent of requests to exit the Gaza Strip through the Beit Hanoun crossing for medical treatment abroad.

 Founded in 1987, Hamas emerged during the First Intifada that saw a popular mobilisation of Palestinians against the Israeli occupation.

 On January 25, 2006, Hamas defeated Mahmoud Abbas’ long-dominant Fatah party in parliamentary elections.
 Hamas then kicked Fatah out of the Strip after the latter refused to recognise the vote’s results.
 Since 2007, Hamas and Fatah have ruled the Gaza Strip and the West Bank respectively.